 Teacher Licensure Areas

 All programs require the completion of a major in the chosen field and in some cases require additional courses, blocks of courses, or other special minors.
-View the curriculum for each of the teacher licensure areas:
+View the curriculum for the teacher licensure areas which include:

 - Art Education (Grades K-12)